Seek Balance for Longer Motor Life

 As you can see, phase imbalance wastes more than just energy lost to less efficient operation.
 It leads to premature failure of various components of the motor system and even the load.
 All of which means higher total cost of ownership and less uninterrupted production time.

-A general guideline for three-phase motors is that the highest voltage should not exceed 2 percent of the lowest voltage.
+A general guideline for 3-phase motors is that the highest voltage should not exceed 2% of the lowest voltage.
 NEMA MG-1 defines voltage imbalance as the deviation from the average of the three voltages.

 So add up the voltage measured on each phase and divide by three.
 Let’s say your average voltage is 478.
 If you take 2 percent of that, you have 9.56.
 This gives you a range of about 487V on the high end and about 469V on the low end, allowing for some minor variance in actual voltage throughout the day.

 Keep in mind that any imbalance is bad, it’s just a matter of magnitude.
-If you’re within that 2 percent, you probably won’t see the worst effects, but you still will have energy losses.
+If you’re within that 2%, you probably won’t see the worst effects, but you still will have energy losses.

 For a very large motor, these losses may be significant enough to merit correcting the imbalance.
 For a critical motor, maximizing its reliability may dictate eliminating the imbalance to the extent feasible.

-Lighting loads are single-phase loads, but often are connected to a three-phase system (e.g., 277V).
+Lighting loads are single-phase loads, but often are connected to a 3-phase system (e.g., 277V).
 If you have imbalance, look to the lighting loads as the likely source.
 You may need to move a few luminaires around on the existing circuits to balance things back out or move entire circuits.

-One way to address voltage imbalance is to put three-phase motors on their own supply (transformer and panel).
+One way to address voltage imbalance is to put 3-phase motors on their own supply (transformer and panel).
 This may seem expensive because it means you’ve got to set more transformers and panels in a given area.
 But this practice is nearly always more cost-effective than paying for voltage imbalance.